MaskAnyone/MaskAnyoneProdInfrastructure/README.md

 Now try to access the keycloak admin UI at [https://localhost/auth/](https://localhost/auth/).
 Remember that localhost will only work if the browser runs on the same computer where you're doing the setup.
 If you're doing the setup on a server via SSH, then you can try accessing it using `https://<your-server-ip>/auth/`.

+> If you encounter an error like `Cannot start service proxy: driver failed programming external connectivity on endpoint mask-anyone-prod-test_proxy_1`, this likely means that another application is occupying the port 443.
+Stop this application and try again.

 **Step 6: Set up the keycloak realm.**
 A realm is essentially an organization within keycloak where all your users and configuration is located.